-Our mission is to empower a “bahini”, which means little sister in Nepal, with the freedom of choice and to raise awareness about sex-trafficking.
+Our mission is to empower a “bahini”, which means little sister in Nepal, to a life of freedom and to raise awareness about sex-trafficking.

-For each scarf we sell, we support a bahini in need with a scholarship via the non-profit NGO SHE=Precious, founded by Indira Ghale- a brilliant human rights activist in Nepal, and two Norwegian social entrepreneurs.
-The rest of our profit goes into marketing, so we can grow and support more girls.
-Our goal is to expand to many more regions to help as many girls as possible.
+100% of our profit from each scarf we sell, goes towards educational scholarships via the non-profit NGO SHE=Precious, founded by Indira Ghale- a brilliant human rights activist in Nepal, and two Norwegian social entrepreneurs.
+Bahini's long term vision is to expand to even more regions and countries to help as many girls as possible.

 All our Fair trade suppliers work with the WFTO ten principles.